tylernguyen/x1c6-hackintosh/docs/BIOS.md

 |           | >> Startup  | UEFI/Legacy Boot `UEFI Only`                  |                                                                    |
 |           |             | CSM Support `No` (per OpenCore Documentation) |                                                                    |

+!!! tip
-* You should also disable hardware devices you do not need to save power, some examples are:
+   You can also disable hardware/features you do not need to save power, some examples are:

 | Main Menu | Sub 1       | Sub 2                                         | Sub 3                                                              |
 | --------- | ----------- | --------------------------------------------- | ------------------------------------------------------------------ |